10 places to search for creative jobs in the UK

 9. Run the Check

-Instagram account Run the Check features paid opportunities that reflect the interests of the next generation of creative talent.
+Run the Check features paid opportunities that reflect the interests of the next generation of creative talent.
 Created by a London-based student, this platform has already attracted a loyal and engaged following.
-It’s worth following Instagram for daily job postings.
+It’s also worth following its Instagram for daily job postings.

 10. POCIT Jobs